YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.4/README.md

 Same parts used as for EVK_v1.3.

 # 1. Case
-Updated files are in 3DPrinterFiles and CuraSlicerSettings folders.
+Updated files are in folders named 3DPrinterFiles and CuraSlicerSettings.
 ![](Case0.jpg)
 ![](Case1.jpg)